adityaathalye/shite/README.md

 These flags alter the behaviour of the system.

-- Setting `SHITE_HOTRELOAD` to "yes" will run the event system in "monitor" mode, which in turn drives hotreload behaviour.
+- Setting `SHITE_BUILD` to "hot" will run the event system in "monitor" mode, which in turn drives hotreload behaviour.
 Setting it to "no" will suppress browser hotreload.
 - Setting `SHITE_DEBUG_TEMPLATES` to "debug" will cause templates to be sourced